Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 • Smaller than normal leaves

-• Plant stretching towards the light
+• Plant stretching toward the light

 How To Treat A Hydrangea That Is Not Getting Enough Light